-- 1. Select Start \rightarrow Control Panel \rightarrow Add or Remove Programs. - 2.
+- 1. Select Start→Control Panel→Add or Remove Programs. - 2.
 Click Add/Remove Windows Components. - 3.
 Select Application Servers, and click Details. - 4.
 Click ASP.NET, and make sure a check appears in the check box. - 5.
 Select Internet Information Services (IIS), and click Details. - 6.
 Click NNTP Services and SMTP Services, make sure a check appears in both check boxes, and click OK. - 7.
 Click OK to close the Application Server window. - 8.
-At the Windows Components Wizard, click Next to begin the installation.
+At the Windows Components Wizard, click Next to begin the installation. - 9.
+When the system prompts you to do so, insert the OS CD, and click OK. - 10.
+At the Completing the Windows Components Wizard window, click Finish. - 11.
+Close the Add or Remove Programs window.